 In March 1998, sent a cassette of the song to Van Gogh, as he wanted to give a song to a professional artist with a disability and had found Van Gogh after much searching online, through the Coalition

 of Disabled Musicians in New York (the bandmembers all use wheelchairs).
-Van Gogh's version was recorded in Spring or Summer 1998 at Van Gogh Studios, Atlanta, Georgia.
-Sandra St. Victor's name was missing on the song's credits; other tracks by St. Victor were also released with inaccurate credits, causing her to make legal threats against , but she eventually opted not to sue.
+Van Gogh’s version was recorded in Spring or Summer 1998 at Van Gogh Studios, Atlanta, Georgia.
+Sandra St. Victor’s and Tom Hammer’s names were missing on the song’s credits; other tracks by St. Victor were also released with inaccurate credits, causing her to make legal threats against , but she eventually opted not to sue.